scarlatti/roseingrave/README.md

 Each field under `"values"` has the following meaning:

 - `"defaultBarCount"`: If no bar counts are given in `"pieces"`, use this value.
+  Must be positive.
+- `"notesRowHeight"`: The number of pixels to make the height of the notes row.
+  Must be at least 21 (the default height of a row).

 In the future, there will be additional fields for customizing font, font size, font weight, etc.